RedisLabs/redislabs-docs/content/rs/getting-started/quick-setup.md

     ![Redis Enterprise Software configure new database screen](/images/rs/getstarted-createdatabase.png)

-Note: If you cannot activate the database because of a memory limitation, make sure that Docker has enough memory allocated in the Advanced section of Docker Settings.

 You now have a Redis database!

 ## Step 4: Connect to your Database